CIMR-Algos/SeaIceDrift_ATBD_v2/book/baseline_algorithm_definition.md

 -   resampling of Level-1b data;
 -   selection of tracking locations and preliminary screening;
--   block-based maximisation of the correlation metric via the CMCC;
+-   block-based maximization of the correlation metric via the CMCC;
 -   filtering and correction step;
 -   assign status flags and per-vector uncertainties.